 The most popular section is Cars Land (one of the most immersive theme park sections ever created), but there’s also Pixar Pier, a 1-hour Frozen musical, World of Color (one of the best nighttime shows Disney has ever done), and so much more.

-Though Downtown Disney at Disney World changed its name, it's still called Downtown Disney at Disneyland.
+Though Downtown Disney at Disney World changed its name to Disney Springs, it’s still called Downtown Disney at Disneyland.

 This shopping and dining area runs down the middle of Disneyland and kind of connects the hotels and parks.